Skip to content

 The museum was smaller than I expected, so I already had some time to visit my first beer destination in Bucharest: the Ground Zero Beer Taproom

-Another coffee at Origo, and since I still had some time left before my dinner reservation, a couple of beers at Ironic Taproom
+Another coffee at Origo, and since I still had some time left before my dinner reservation, I already had a couple of beers at Ironic Taproom

 Then it was time to start ticking off dishes of my Romanian cuisine list!
 Although it’s quite touristy, even experienced travellers and locals recommend Caru’ cu bere as the place to go for local food and a unique experience.
 Three checks in one go for me: zacuscă, tochitură muntenească, and papanași.
 While the main dish alone would have been enough to fill me up, they seemed to have given me a double portion of the dessert.
 So while every course was as tasty as I could hope for, it left me feeling quite stuffed.
 Maybe I should have joined the dancers when they asked me!

 Then it was Beer O’Clock!
 No seriously, that was the name of the bar!
-They only serve their beer in half litres though, which is not ideal for tasting… At Tap Craft Beer next door everything was available in a much more reasonable 200ml, so I had a couple of beers there.
+They only serve their beer in half litres though, which is not ideal for tasting… Next door at Tap Craft Beer everything was available in a much more reasonable 200ml size, so I had a couple of beers there.

-The last stop for the night was the NoRoom Taproom—serving Maktoob and OneTwo beers—a place so small I first couldn’t find it, an literally no room to sit inside.
+The last stop for the night was the NoRoom Taproom—serving Maktoob and OneTwo beers—a place so small I first couldn’t find it, and literally no room to sit inside.